DETAILED ACTION

 Specification

 35 U.S.C.
 112(a) or pre-AIA 35 U.S.C.
 112, requires the specification to be written in “full, clear, concise, and exact terms.”
 The specification is replete with terms which are not clear, concise and exact.
 The specification should be revised carefully in order to comply with 35 U.S.C.
 112(a) or pre-AIA 35 U.S.C.
 112. Examples of some unclear, inexact or verbose terms used in the specification are: Many important terms that are cited in Drawings and in the Detailed Description a couple of times, are not cited throughout the rest of paragraphs in the Detailed Description.
 In paragraph 0163, it discloses Fig. 1A and labels “scene 105” with reference number 105 once.
-Then, paragraph 0164 mentions “scene” four times, however it on proper labels “scene” twice in paragraph 0164.
-As well as many other paragraphs without a proper label for “scene”.
-Paragraph 0029, it labels “display generation component 120” with reference number 120 twice.
-Then it mentions “display generation component” multiple times throughout the detailed disclosure without a proper label.
-As well as many other paragraphs without a proper label for “display generation component”, like paragraph 0039.
+Then, paragraph 0164 mentions “scene” four times, however does not properly label “scene” in paragraph 0164.
+As well as many other paragraphs thought the Detailed Description without a proper label for “scene”.
+Another example is Paragraph 0029, which labels “display generation component 120” with reference number 120 twice.
+Then mentions “display generation component” multiple times throughout the detailed disclosure without a proper referencing numbering.
+As well as many other paragraphs without a proper referencing numbering for “display generation component”, like paragraph 0039.
 This goes for many different terms throughout the detailed disclosure that do not have a proper label reference.
-Many inconsistent label numberings for terms that were previously labeled.
-For example, in detailed disclosure, “scene cameras” is referenced by different numbers, 6-106, 6-102, 6-306.
-This goes for many different terms throughout the detailed disclosure that have inconsistent reference numbering.
-Further revision is required, additional typos should be fixed accordingly.
+Many inconsistent reference numberings for terms that were previously numbered.
+The examples given are a non-exhaustive list, this applies to many different terms throughout the detailed disclosure that have inconsistent reference numbering.
+Further revision is required, additional inconsistence should be fixed accordingly.

 Claim Rejections - 35 USC § 102